Small Business Recordkeeping: Tax Records You Need to Keep

 Store copies of your receipts and tax records online using a secure cloud storage service like Dropbox, Evernote, or Google Drive.
 If you have plenty of records to upload, consider investing in a business scanner that automatically files documents in the right location at the push of a button.

-It’s also a good idea to keep a backup copy of your documents in a second location, such as a password protected hard drive, or a secondary, secure cloud storage service.
+As with any system, it’s important to keep a backup copy of your documents in a second location, likes a password-protected hard drive, or a secondary, secure cloud storage service.

 Keeping Records for Non-Tax Purposes

-Keep in mind that your creditors, business lawyer, or insurance company may need you to keep records longer than the IRS does.
+Beyond your taxes, there are other reasons to keep records after the three-year mark.
+Creditors, business lawyers, or insurance companies may need you to keep records longer than the IRS does.
 Once your records are no longer required for tax purposes, double check that they’re no longer required for other purposes before you shred them.